joliebui-05/AdventureWorks-PowerBI-Dashboard/README.md

 AdventureWorks Cycles is a fictional multinational bicycle manufacturer and retailer that sells bicycles, cycling accessories, and apparel across North America, Europe, and the Pacific region.

-The company collects transactional sales data, customer information, product details, and return records.
+The company collects sales data, customer information, product details, and return records.
 As the business grows, management needs a more effective way to monitor performance and make strategic decisions.

 **2. Business Context**